Harunabdulmajid/alx-low_level_programming/0x09-static_libraries/README.md

-This folder contains tasks on 0x09.
-C - Static libraries
+This folder contains tasks on 0x07.
+C - Even more pointers, arrays and strings